cristinaa211/People_counting_CNN_UWB/README.md

 ![Screenshot from 2023-08-15 17-57-43](https://github.com/cristinaa211/People_counting_CNN_UWB/assets/61435903/8ead450e-3008-4802-aecd-f121fff1186b)

-2. Another drawback is the high number of classes, when classifying the number of persons and the scenario.
-A solution could be a stacking of models, one to predict the scenario, the other to predict the number of people in the radar range, but even so, I think by only classyfing the number of people, the number of classes is a little high.

 [1] 	X. Yang, W. Yin, L. Li and L. Zhang, "Dense People Counting Using IR-UWB Radar with a Hybrid Feature Extraction Method," IEEE Geoscience and Remote Sensing Letters, vol. 16, no. 1, pp. 30-34, 2018.